 Quod autem vivit, vivit Deo,

 who liveth unto God.

 I’m very sorry that we couldn‘t share this with our fellow worshipers this morning.
 We’ll work on it for next year!
+[NOTE: The choir was finally free to sing this piece on Easter Sunday 2022.]
 Meanwhile, here is a performance of Jean Richafort’s Christus resurgens sung by the Oxford Camerata, conducted by Jeremy Summerly.